RDCbum/RH_demo/docs/core/ASSUMPTIONS_LEDGER.md

 ## A/B/C (analytic packages, discharged externally)
 - A: `Alpha.SpectralAssumptionsAlpha` and related spectral bounds (hb tail / pointwise data) from the paper A package.
 - B: `Alpha.LSGammaAssumptions` (LS_gamma_weak / LS_gamma_fine) from the paper B package.
-- C: reserved (RMS window bounds now frozen in gate/data; see below).
+- C: uniform RMS tail control (Theorem C in `arxiv_submission/ERURH_Conditional_Proof.tex`), used to discharge A2-tail for the legacy window-free route.

 ## Analytic gap (Route B)
 - explicit hypothesis `ERURH.Alpha.ModeThresholdControlOnCtxRealWindowFamily`